spsforks/QB64-Wiki/OCT$.md

 ```

-;Example 2:Converting a octal value to decimal.
+Example 2: Converting a octal value to decimal.

 ```vb